Hiking the W Trek in Torres del Paine, Chile

 Crossing into Chile: The W Trek

-Completed over 4 to 5 days, the W Trek is anywhere from 70 to 80km depending on the specific route taken.
+Completed over 4 to 5 days, the W Trek is 70 to 80 km depending on the specific route taken.
 The trek gets its name from the shape of the route, which forms a “W” across the southern part of Torres del Paine National Park, as you hike in and out of three main valleys.
-Highlights of the trek include the French Valley, Grey Glacier, and the base of the famous Torres del Paine towers.
+Highlights of the trek include the base of the famous Torres del Paine towers, the French Valley and Grey Glacier.

 Not exactly a camper, I was slightly worried about the camping but it turns out the campsites were all great, with excellent facilities.
-Anyways, I was so exhausted at the end of each day that I probably would have fallen asleep almost anywhere.
+As it turns out, I was so exhausted at the end of each day that I probably would have fallen asleep almost anywhere.
 Packing did require quite a bit of precision and traveling light.
-We carried our daypacks and had porters who could carry up to 5 kg (2.5kg of which is dedicated to your sleeping bag).
+We carried our daypacks and had porters carry up to 5 kg (2.5kg of which is dedicated to your sleeping bag) for us.

 Day 1: Base of the Towers (Mirador Las Torres Base)

 The first day of hiking in Chile was the most challenging and the most anticipated as were were going the base of Torres del Paine.
 We had an early morning start, driving an hour from Puerto Natales to the entrance of the park.
 The trail starts through flat then forested paths before gradually opening up to rocky paths, with the final ascent being quite steep.
-You arrive at the base and are rewarded with the beautiful view of the three granite peaks or towers rising above the turquoise blue glacial waters of Lago Torres.
-Then it was time to head back down to our starting point and drive to Laguna Azul, our campsite for the night.
+You arrive at the viewpoint and are rewarded with the beautiful view of the three granite towers rising above the turquoise blue glacial waters of Lago Torres.
+After taking in the beauty before us, it was then time to head back down to our starting point and drive to Laguna Azul, our campsite for the night.

 Hike details: